Rmarkas/Case_Study_1/Main.md

 6. Which lower-middle income countries have a GDP that ranks among the 38 highest?

-The data used for this analysis comes from [The World Bank](http://www.worldbank.org/) and is staged in two CSV files:
+The data used for this review comes from [The World Bank](http://www.worldbank.org/) and is staged in two CSV files:

 * Gross Domestic Product data for 190 ranked Countries ([source file](https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FGDP.csv))
 * Income Data by country ([source file](https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv))

-The primary variables of interest in this analysis are the following:
+The primary variables of interest in this review are the following:

 * Short country code
 * Country name